Bolzano: County of Tyrol

 In the late Austro-Hungarian Empire, Bolzano experienced a rapid population growth between 1890 and 1910 (from 12,249 in 1890 to 28,163 in 1910).
 The linguistic make-up showed a relevant level of fluctuation based on internal migration, assimilation and a changing political landscape, with the Italian-speaking minority accounting for 15.01% in 1890 and 5.70% in 1910.

 In 1915, the Triple Entente powers promised Italy territorial gains if she would enter the First World War on the side of the Entente instead of siding with the German Empire and Austria-Hungary.
 When Italy abandoned the Triple Alliance (1882), the Entente offered her territorial promises in Tyrol and Istria.
 This secret arrangement was confirmed in the Treaty of London (1915).

 After Italy declared war on Austria-Hungary on May 24, 1915, heavy fighting took place all along Tyrol's southern border for the entire duration of the conflict.
-For the next 3 1/2 years Tyrol's southern border became the front line between Austro-Hungarian and Italian troops.
-Tyrol's south frontier was – and still is – dotted with tens of defensive fortresses that had been built in view of a possible Italian attack.
-Losses on both sides amount to several thousands.
+For the next 3 1/2 years, Tyrol's southern border became the front line between Austro-Hungarian and Italian troops.
+Tyrol's southern frontier was – and still is – dotted with tens of defensive fortresses that had been built in view of a possible Italian attack.
+Losses on both sides amount to several thousand.
 During World War I, tens of thousands of civilians living along Tyrol's southern border were evacuated to either of the two countries, the majority to Bohemian and inner Austrian areas, and some to Italian internment camps, away from the front line.

 Annexation by Italy

 On November 3, 1918, the armistice of Villa Giusti, near Padova, ended military operations between Italy and Austria-Hungary.
 Subsequently, Italian troops entered Tyrol and occupied the Austrian areas south of the Brenner Pass.
 Italian control of South Tyrol was internationally recognized in 1919.
-At the time of Bolzano's annexation by the Kingdom of Italy the town was settled primarily by a German-speaking population.
-As of 1910, 29000 inhabitants identified themselves as German speakers and only 1,300 as Italian speakers, these latter ones mainly from the Italian speaking areas of Tyrol, namely Welschtirol, currently known as Trentino.
+At the time of Bolzano's annexation by the Kingdom of Italy, the town was settled primarily by a German-speaking population.
+As of 1910, 29000 inhabitants identified themselves as German speakers and only 1,300 as Italian speakers; these latter ones were mainly from the Italian-speaking areas of Tyrol, namely Welschtirol, currently known as Trentino.